appetizermonster/devlog/about.md

 feature-img: "img/me.jpg"
 ---

-Hello?
+Hello!
 I'm Heejin, a Passionate Software Developer.

 Nowadays I’m aiming to create high quality software and struggling to get techniques to make a software that you can trust.